convenient/hyper-dimensional-mazes/README.md

 See [`src/graph/maze/mazealdousbroder.h`](src/graph/maze/mazealdousbroder.h)
 and click [here](http://weblog.jamisbuck.org/2011/1/17/maze-generation-aldous-broder-algorithm) to read more about this algorithm.

-A very simple algorithm invented as a way to demonstrate generation of uniform spanning trees, it was very trivial to implement and the algorithm required no refactoring or manipulation to scale the number of dimensions.
+A very simple algorithm invented as a way to demonstrate the generation of uniform spanning trees, it was very trivial to implement and the algorithm required no refactoring or manipulation to scale the number of dimensions.
 It can be summarised as
 >Choose a random node, then choose a random neighbour node, if not visited carve a passage

 ### Aldous-Broder 2D and 3D